BURN & FIRE SAFETY PERIMETER GUIDELINES

 Designate a Fire Safety Perimeter Manager

-Designate one person from your team to be the Fire Safety Perimeter Manager for your project.
-This person (who can be the artist his/herself, if necessary) will be the point of contact for the FAST and the BRC Rangers.
+Designate two people from your team to be the Fire Safety Perimeter Managers for your project.
+These two people (the artist him/herself can be one, if necessary) will be the point of contact for FAST and the BRC Rangers.

-The Fire Safety Perimeter Manager is similar to a Stage Manager, and should possess the following qualities:
+The Fire Safety Perimeter Manager roles are similar to being a Stage Manager, and they should possess the following qualities:

-In preparation for a burn, the artist must understand and set up the Burn Zones.
+In preparation for a burn, the artist must clearly identify and set up the Burn Zones.
 The diagram below is an example of a 70’ radius perimeter.
-Starting from the inside and working outward, the Zones of a Burn are:
+Starting from the inside and working outward, the Zones of a burn are:

-- Perimeter Dividing Line - This is the line that separates the audience from the Safety Perimeter Crew and just inside which the Perimeter crew is stationed.
+• Perimeter Dividing Line – This is the line that separates the audience from the Safety Perimeter Crew and is just inside which the Perimeter crew is stationed.

 Determining Perimeter Size